Aephir/ha-tesla-lovelace-floorplan/README.md

 ```

 - Replace all intances of `.tesla_model_y_` in the `tesla-floorplan.yaml` with `.$YOUR_TESLA_NAME_`, where `$YOUR_TESLA_NAME` is whatever you named your Tesla (the prefix to all the entity names created when you set up the Tesla custom inntegration)
+- Replace all instances of `switch.openevse_sleep_mode` with the name of your ev charger on/off switch.
+  - OBS!
+Make sure yours is a "sleep mode".
+If instead itt i "on/off", you might need to change the `action` in the automations from `switch.turn_on` to `switch.turn_off` and vice versa.
+  - OBS!
+If you cannot control your ev charging station via Home assistant, you can instead add the control directly to the car using `switch.model_y_charger` (changing `model_y` to the name of you car).
+Again, remember to change `switch.turn_on` and `switch.turn_off` accordingly.
 - Then go to your Lovelace dashboard to add a new card, select `manual`, and copy the content of `tesla-florplan.yaml` and press save.
+- See [More Information](#more-information) for additional details

 ## Features